When Can Employers Conduct Credit and Criminal Background Checks?

 There are four key statutes that affect voluntary background checks conducted by Maryland employers:

-1.)
-The District of Columbia and several Maryland counties including Prince George's County, Montgomery County, and Baltimore City have adopted laws restricting an employer's use of an applicants criminal history.
-These so-called "Ban the Box" laws generally require employers to wait to pull criminal background checks until after the offer of employment has been made. (see, "When Can an Employer Consider an Applicant’s Criminal History?" and "Montgomery County Employers Must Reexamine Use of Criminal Background Checks in Hiring Process.")
+1) The District of Columbia, Maryland and the Maryland following counties: Prince George's County, Montgomery County, and Baltimore City have adopted laws restricting an employer's use of an applicant’s criminal history.
+These so-called "Ban the Box" laws generally require employers to wait to pull criminal background checks until either after the first interview (Maryland, Montgomery County, Prince George’s County) or after an offer of conditional employment has been made (District of Columbia, Baltimore City).
+(See: "When Can an Employer Consider an Applicant’s Criminal History?" and "Montgomery County Employers Must Reexamine Use of Criminal Background Checks in Hiring Process.")

 After an offer of employment has been extended, the Job Applicant Fairness Act allows an employer to obtain a credit report if (1) it will not be used to deny employment, determine compensation, or set the terms and conditions of employment, or (2) the employer has a bona fide purpose for requesting or using the information that is substantially job-related and disclosed in writing to the employee.
 The law provides the following examples of job positions for which an employer may have a substantially job-related purpose: